 "To be honest, I really wasn't able to do anything this year, but I had a long period of time when I went to the farm team and was able to carefully review what I needed to do and work on it, so I would like to make use of that next year.
 I am sorry and frustrated that I wasn't able to contribute as a member of the first team."

-Lotte's Shogo Nakamura had a disappointing year this season, his 11th as a professional, playing in just 20 games, his worst total since turning pro, and undergoing lumbar arthroscopic surgery at a hospital in Fukushima Prefecture on September 8th towards the end of the season.
+Lotte's Shogo Nakamura had a disappointing year in his 11th professional season, playing in only 20 games, his worst performance since turning pro.
+He also underwent lumbar thoracic surgery at a hospital in Fukushima Prefecture on September 8th, towards the end of the season.

-Last season he tried his hand at third base, but for this season he volunteered to return to the second second baseman for a long time, and I've had a lot of realizations and experiences second baseman wanted to give it another go, so last year I felt a strong desire to play second baseman that into consideration, I asked the manager if I could play, and he's letting me do it now."
+Last season he tried playing third base, but for this season he volunteered to return to second baseman for a long time, and I've gained a lot of insights and experiences there.
+I wanted to have another chance there, so my desire to play second baseman grew stronger over the second baseman year.
+With all of that in mind, I asked the manager and he's letting me play there now."

 In exhibition games, his batting average was .188, but in his third at-bat in the sixth inning against The Giants on March 22nd, with the score tied at 2-3 and two outs and no runner on base, he persevered against Keller with a 3-2 strike, and drew Walk after deciding on a 134 km/h splitter on the 13th pitch.In his fourth at-bat in the ninth inning with the score tied at 3-4 and no runner on base, he hit a tying Home Run into the left-field stands on the third pitch thrown by Martinez with a 1-1 count, a 149 km/ strike fastball.
 His form was improving as he headed into the opening game.